Awards and Scholarships

 The AKC Canine Health Foundation Clinician-Scientist Fellowship Program has been established to support young scientists.
 The students are selected based on promise and enthusiasm for pursuing a career in canine health research.
 Through these efforts the AKC Canine Health Foundation’s ongoing mission to prevent, treat and cure canine disease will endure for years to come.

 The Theriogenology Residency Program is a collaboration between the American Kennel Club, the AKC Canine Health Foundation, and the Theriogenology Foundation to increase the number of trained practitioners in companion animal theriogenology.

 View the Residents

 Asa Mays, DVM, Excellence in Canine Health Research Award

 The award is a biennial honor presented to research investigators who demonstrate meritorious advancements in furthering the mission of identifying, characterizing, and treating canine disease and ailments.
 Dr. Asa Mays was a founding Board Member of the AKC Canine Health Foundation.

-The President's Award is given each year to a person who "has made an exceptional contribution to advancing canine health."
-The Chairman of the AKC Canine Health Foundation Board of Directors selects the person who receives this award, and it is presented at an event dedicated to canine health, sometimes the National Parent Club Canine Health Conference, the International Kennel Club Dog Show or the Gala By the Bay.
+The President's Award is given to a person or organization that has made an exceptional contribution to advancing canine health.
+Selected by the Chairman of the AKC Canine Health Foundation Board of Directors, it is presented annually.